etolo/lectures/Week01/Class/Seminar1.md

 However, you should always use TensorFlow data type whenever possible.
 This is because

-* TensorFlow has to with Python/Numpy types, which could slow your code down

-* TensorFlow has to calculate the type of the array and may even have to convert it to TensorFlow type
+* TensorFlow has to calculate the type of the array and may even have to convert it to TensorFlow type, which could slow your code down

 * Numpy arrays are not GPU compatible.